 Faculty / Staff Referrals: Employers often contact faculty / staff members for names of students who would be good candidates for opportunities.
 Although faculty / staff members may not see harm in providing a list of their best students, there are legal and ethical pitfalls in doing so.
 If faculty / staff members refer a few individuals to employers without publicizing the position to all students who may be qualified, then the employer is not maintaining a fair and equitable recruiting process.
-UW-Madison requires that employers post positions with the appropriate school / college career center for all potential candidates to consider if the employer requests assistance from individual faculty / staff members in referring candidates.
+UW-Madison requires that employers post positions on our campus-wide career services management system, Handshake, for all potential candidates to view.